zeyus/PyResearchWorkshop/01_setup/README.md

 * You should see some information about your Python environment printed in the terminal window, it should look like this:
 [![setup_information.py output](./res/output-setup_information.png)](./res/output-setup_information.png)

+## Upgrading PsychoPy

+For some reason, the version of PsychoPy that is installed by default is not the latest version.
+We can upgrade it to the latest version by running the following command in the terminal:

+* `pip install psychopy --upgrade`

 ## Done!

 You're all set up and ready to go!